PTSD, Trauma, and Addiction Recovery

 - Natural disasters

-While experiencing high levels of stress and anxiety in these situations is a natural response, for those who develop PTSD or trauma, those feelings do not go away after the event has occurred.
+While experiencing high levels of stress and anxiety in these situations is a natural response, for those who develop PTSD or trauma, those feelings do not go away after the event has occurred and some form of professional help is often required.
 Symptoms of PTSD and trauma may develop shortly after the experience or even several years after it has happened.

 PTSD and Trauma